 Drastic changes in temperatures can affect your fish because in their natural habitat, the fish survive in very cold waters.
-The ideal temperatures for Zebrafish should be kept between 70-74° F, however they will do just fine as high as 90 degrees.
+The ideal temperatures for these fish should be kept between 70-74° F, however they will do just fine as high as 90 degrees.

-The water hardness of Zebrafish tank should remain at 5-12 dGH while the PH should be 6 – 8.
+The water hardness of a Zebrafish tank should be between 5 and12 dGH while the pH should be between 6 and 8.

-Zebrafish do well in tanks covered with green plants such as the Amazon Sword plants.
+They do well in tanks covered with green plants like the Amazon Sword plant.
 Java Fern is also a good plant for your Zebrafish because it gives them a home similar to their natural habitat.

-Cave looking substrates to give your pet a place to rest or hide when they want to.
+Cave looking substrates give your fish a place to rest or hide when they want to.
 Fine sand is a natural material that is commonly found in the rivers where Zebrafish are most seen.
-In addition to the sand, you can also have fine pebbles of gravel to mimic the rocky feel in rivers.
+In addition to the sand, fine pebbles or gravel is good to mimic the rocky feel in rivers.

-The complexity of your aquarium usually helps to reduce aggressive behavior among fish because they have hiding places and enough distractions.
-The decorations also serve the purpose of improving the aesthetic value of your fish tank.
+The complexity of your aquarium usually helps reduce aggressive behavior among fish because they have hiding places and enough distractions.
+The decorations also improve the aesthetic value of your fish tank.

 Each week about 10 percent of water in your fish tank should be changed.
-It is also recommended that every other week you do a 25 percent of water change to keep it fresh.
-Use a siphon to remove any particles from the substrate at the bottom of your tank.
+We also recommend that every other week you do a 25 percent water change to keep it fresh.
+Use a siphon to remove any accumulated particles from the substrate at the bottom of your tank.

 The pH of your water should be checked daily and adjusted accordingly.
-Sodium bicarbonate is used to increase the pH of the water.
-Water testing kit is a must have so that you ensure the water conditions are safe for your fish.
+Sodium bicarbonate can be used to increase the pH of the water.
+A water testing kit is a must have so that you ensure the water conditions are safe for your fish.

-Filtration for Zebrafish is important because it creates water flow that the fish can play with just like they would do in their natural habitat.
+Filtration for Zebrafish is important because it creates water flow that your fish would have if they were in their natural habitat.

 Zebrafish have a very strong immune system and rarely become ill.
 The fish is however susceptible to intestinal nematodes and mycobacteriosis.
 Here we’ll cover exactly how to identify the two diseases.

-The fish are omnivorous and can eat meat and vegetables.
+Zebrafish are omnivorous and will eat meat and vegetables.
 The most common food for Zebrafish is fish flakes and pellets.
-The flakes are readily available in the pet stores and make a delicious meal for fish.
+The flakes are available in the pet stores and make a delicious meal for most fish.

-You should give your pet live foods such as Bloodworms or Daphnia at most once a week.
+Your fish will love having live foods such as Bloodworms or Daphnia as a treat once a week.
 Finely shredded vegetables such as peas, cucumbers, and spinach also help nourish your Zebrafish.
-In some cases, you may not find live foods in the pet stores.
+In some cases, you may not find live foods in pet stores.
 If this is the case, you should buy your fish dried or frozen Bloodworms or Daphnia.

-The fish should be given only what they can eat within two minutes once or twice a day.
+Zebrafish should be given only what they can eat within two minutes once or twice a day.
 Any more will be overfeeding them, and uneaten food will reduce the water quality in their tank.

 Unlike most fish species, Zebrafish can pair and remain mates for life monogamously.
-The fish tend to chase each other around the tank whenever they want to mate.
-The behavior is mostly seen in the mornings.
+The fish tend to chase each other around their tank whenever they want to mate.
+This behavior is mostly seen in the mornings.